-Interdisciplinary Minor in Environmental Sustainability
+Tier III Interdisciplinary Minor in Environmental Sustainability

-The Department of Natural Sciences, the Weissman School of Arts and Sciences, and the Zicklin School of Business offer a joint interdisciplinary program in environmental sustainability.
+The Department of Natural Sciences, the Weissman School of Arts and Sciences, and the Zicklin School of Business offer a joint interdisciplinary program in environmental sustainability that satisfies Baruch College's Tier III liberal arts requirement.
 The environmental sustainability minor is an interdisciplinary program suitable for both business and liberal arts students who have an interest in developing a critical understanding of interactions between human society and the broader global ecosystem.
 The program emphasizes economic, legal, and philosophical issues of environmental sustainability.

-To complete the minor in environmental sustainability (11--12 credits) students must take one course at the 3000-level or above in environmental studies (ENV) offered by the Department of Natural Sciences, any other course from the electives listed below, and a required capstone course (ENV 4005 or 4900).
+To satisfy the Tier III minor in environmental sustainability (11--12 credits) students must take one course at the 3000 level or above in environmental studies (ENV) offered by the Department of Natural Sciences, any other course from the electives listed below, and a required capstone course (ENV 4005 or 4900).